petrikreus/comp-se-200-assignment/test_report.md

 The target of the testing was to test the most critical parts of the utility library.
-The files chosen for the tests are estimated as essential for the front end application using the utility library, which is why all tests must pass, until the testing can be deemed as passed as a whole.
+The files chosen for the tests are estimated as essential for the front end application using the utility library, which is why all tests must pass, until the testing can be deemed passed as a whole.

 The following severity rating of the bugs is utilized, listed from the least critical to the most critical: